u-khan-dev/javascript_intro/README.md

 # javascript_intro
 An introductory demo of an HTML/CSS webpage that uses JavaScript

-This repository accompanies my YouTube video, "Introduction to JavaScript for Frontend Web Development - Coding Tutorials by Umar Khan." **The video will become live on YouTube on Monday, February 13, 2023.**
+This repository accompanies my YouTube video, "Introduction to JavaScript for Frontend Web Development - Coding Tutorials by Umar Khan."

+**The video will go live on YouTube on Monday, February 13, 2023.**

 Link to video
 --------------------------